 Whatever your line of work – or even if you’re a student, stay at home parent or currently unemployed – I bet you have a to-do list on the go.
 Mine is on my phone.
 Always in my pocket, always reminding me of the commitments and tasks I need to-do on a daily basis.
 And sometimes nagging at me when I’ve failed to make a dent in the list at all.

 We all have days when the list of jobs gets longer rather than shorter; but if you find this happening too often, maybe you need some to-do list productivity hacks like these.

-See also: How to Create a Functional to-do List
+See also: How to Build a Career Plan from Scratch

 Write a better list